Back to Blogs

 • Back up cameras

-Steps in a Fleet Risk Assessment
+How to Conduct a Fleet Risk Assessment

-1. Identify Hazards and Who Might Be Harmed
+1. Identify On-the-Road Hazards

 Naturally, the first thing to do in a fleet risk assessment is to determine the risks.
 Risks vary depending on every fleet, but there are three common ones among most fleets that all companies should consider:

-Distracted Driving
+Recognizing Distracted Driving

 Distracted driving causes an enormous amount of accidents every year.
 The CDC estimates that distracted driving kills eight people in the US every single day.
 Cell phones are the most common source of distraction, but other sources such as eating while driving, reaching for something in the passenger seat, or even simply zoning out are all just as dangerous.
 A distraction is anything that takes a driver’s attention off of the road, and it’s very easy to slip up.

-Aggressive Driving
+Addressing Aggressive Driving

 A hard day at work or a frustrating stretch of traffic can lead anyone to aggressive driving.
 Someone who spends all day on the road may be even more prone.
 Hard braking, speeding, fast acceleration, and swerving are examples of aggressive driving leading to dangerous accidents.

-Drowsy Driving
+Preventing Drowsy Driving

 Drowsy driving is a particular concern of shift workers and long-haul truckers, but it can happen to anyone.
 Drowsy driving is particularly dangerous; experts say that it leads to 21% of fatal accidents.